-- Insufficient measures to ensure public safety - Hole in the wharf and no warning signage or barrier - No segregation of passengers and patrons of super- - Fuel-filled drums and passengers in same holding area - No security, no gate, theft - No pedestrian sidewalk/footpath - No (or poor) lighting:
+- Insufficient measures to ensure public safety - Hole in the wharf and no warning signage or barrier - No segregation of passengers and patrons of super- - Fuel-filled drums and passengers in same holding area - No security, no gate, theft - No pedestrian sidewalk/footpath - No (or poor) lighting: - Basic amenities

-Basic amenities

-No adequate toilet. - Bad smell from indiscriminate disposal-
+No adequate toilet.

 No access to potable water.
 Access Muddy during heavy rains